Mark1626/crochet-charts-py/README.md

 1. Launch the application
 2. Click "New" to create a new chart
 3. Select a stitch type from the Properties panel
-4. Click "Add Stitch" to enter stitch placement mode
-5. Click on the grid to place stitches
+4. Click on the grid to place stitches
-6. Click "Stop Placing" to exit stitch placement mode
+5. Click "Stop Placing" to exit stitch placement mode

 ## License